 December brings a flurry of joy, doesn’t it?
 Perhaps.
-But it also brings deadlines, meetings, parties, weather, kids, family… a whirl of activity, or a slow in activity… both can be stressful.
-It’s important to pause and practice self care.
+But it also brings deadlines, meetings, parties, weather, kids, family… a whirl of activity, or a slow activity… both can be stressful.
+It’s important to pause and practice self-care.

 Here are 4 mindful practices for the Holiday Season

 We spend so much time spiraling in thoughts of the past or future, we miss what is right here.
 Maybe a snowflake, or a pretty song… whatever is happening in this one moment.

 Sit upright in a chair or lay down.
 Feel your body rest supported, connected to the surface it is on.
 Let go.
 Beginning with the top of your head, feel and let go of any tension in each area of your body.
 Then allow your whole body to release any remaining tension.
 Let go and allow yourself to drop into this now moment, without having to change a thing.

 When we are stressed, our nervous system kicks into high gear making it hard to calm, focus and just be.
 Take a moment and breathe four deep breaths into your belly, allowing it to expand as you inhale and gently contract as you exhale.
 This allows for the body’s relaxation response to activate.
 The heart rate slows, there is more oxygen delivered to the brain and all of the organs.
 This signals the body to let go and relax.